VH-Lab/NDI-matlab/docs/reference/+ndi/+file/+navigator/epochdir.m.md

   array with fields 'name' and 'value'.
 If there are no files in EPOCHNUMBER then an error is returned.

-Help for ndi.file.navigator.epochdir/getepochtag is inherited from superclass NDI.EPOCH.EPOCHSET.PARAM
+Help for ndi.file.navigator.epochdir/getepochtag is inherited from superclass ndi.epoch.epochset.param
 ```

 ---